albumidentify/albumidentify/README.markdown

 ## Installation ##

-You don't really have to install anything if you don't want to.
-You can run all of the scripts straight from the source directory.
-If you do want to install albumidentify, use:
+### Dependencies ###
+In order to run renamealbum you will need the following dependencies:

+    python-musicbrainz2 libofa

+Depending on what filetypes you want to rename, you will need some additional dependencies.

+MP3:
+    mpg123 mp3gain

+flac:
+    flac

+ogg:
+    vorbis-tools vorgisgain

+Ripping CDs:
+    cdrdao cueconvert bchunk flac

+To install albumidentify, run:

     $ sudo python setup.py install

-Make sure you have the python-musicbrainz2 package installed from your distribution. libofa is also required for audio fingerprinting.
+If you don't want to install it, you can run all of the files from the directory you downloaded it to.

 ## Renaming albums (basic) ##